The Levels of Fun: Type I, II, and III

 Type I Fun is your typical, everyday fun, as defined by your local dictionary.
-While we’re on the subject, this is how fun is most simply defined by Merriam Webster: “What provides amusement or enjoyment.”
+This is how fun is most simply defined by Merriam Webster: “What provides amusement or enjoyment.”
 Sounds about right to me.
-Type I fun is mellow, enjoyable fun that will cause you to smile and (most likely) won’t leave you paralyzed.
+Type I fun is mellow, enjoyable fun that will cause you to smile and remains pleasurable for the majority of the experience.

 What is Type II Fun?

-Type II Fun isn’t served on a silver platter—and it’s not actually fun at all.
+Type II Fun isn’t served on a silver platter—and it’s not actually that fun.
 It’s challenging, difficult, and, in the moment, smiles are less likely to be on your lips than frowns of focus and involuntary expletives.
 Looking back, however, say at a photo of a sunset from a hard-earned summit, the hard-edged moments will fade, softened by retrospection, and you’ll say, “Yeah, that wasn’t so bad.
 That was actually pretty fun.”

-Examples of Type II Fun: Running an ultra marathon, backpacking in the rain,
+Examples of Type II Fun: Rip tides, backpacking in the rain, alpine starts, sober karaoke

 What is Type III Fun?